Read about the current government restrictions on gov.ie

-If you cannot work from home and it is absolutely necessary for you to go to your workplace, take extra care to:
+If you cannot work from home because you are an essential worker, take extra care to:

 - practice social distancing where possible

 - wash your hands regularly and properly

 Ask the people in your life to take extra care to protect you from COVID-19.

 Caring for someone at high risk from COVID-19

 If you are caring for someone at a higher risk from COVID-19, it is very important you follow the advice on how to protect yourself from COVID-19.

 Smoking may increase your risk of a more severe infection from COVID-19.

 Smoking affects the immune system in the airways, lung tissue and throughout the body.
 This reduces your natural protection against infections, like COVID-19.

 Community support is available for people at higher risk from COVID-19.
 The support includes help with collecting:

 - other essential items

 Pregnancy and COVID-19

 The information we have so far shows that pregnant women or their babies are not at a higher risk of serious illness if they get COVID-19.